tel: +48 22 499 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Possible danger to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the aspect of protecting young children.
-Additionally, miniscule components of these magnets can be problematic in medical diagnosis after entering the body.
+• Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
+It's also worth noting that miniscule components of these magnets are able to be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are highly flammable.